marciopocebon/camsnap/README.md

     INFO: To execute Camera Snapshot you
     should execute the following command!

 > camsnap

 # How to update CamSnap

-    INFO: If you update CamSnap, all
-    data will be saved.
+    INFO: If you update CamSnap, all the data will be saved.
 Do not worry!

 > camsnap -u

 # Terms of use